People

 Dr. Angela Schoellig

-Angela developed algorithms for learning-based trajectory tracking and rhythmic flight performances during her PhD with Prof. Raffaello D’Andrea from 2008 to 2012.
-Her trajectory tracking algorithms enable quadrocopters to improve their tracking performance through learning from past trials.
-Angela also led the Music in Motion project, where she developed the synchronization algorithms that enable rhythmic flight performances of multiple quadrocopters to music.
+Angela carried out her doctoral research in the Flying Machine Arena from 2008 to 2012, where she developed algorithms for learning-based trajectory tracking and rhythmic flight performances.
+Her trajectory tracking algorithms enabled quadcopters to improve their tracking performance through learning from past trials.
+Angela also led the Music in Motion project, where she developed the synchronization algorithms that enable rhythmic flight performances of multiple quadcopters to music.

 Dr. Michael Sherback

-Weixuan Zhang was part of the Flying Machine Arena team from 2015 to 2018.
+Weixuan was part of the Flying Machine Arena team from 2015 to 2018.
 His research focused on the Monospinner, a mechanical simple flying vehicle with only one moving part.
-In particular, he was responsible for the modeling, design, controller synthesis and controllability analysis of the Monospinner.
+In particular, he was responsible for the modeling, design, controller synthesis, and controllability analysis of the Monospinner.

 Master's Thesis Students